xianwill/kplay/README.md

 Plays a file onto a Kafka topic - one line == one message.

 Run `--help` to see a full list of options.

-The primary useful option is `--message-rate`, which can be used to simulate real production workloads.
+The primary useful option is `--rate`.
+The original intention of kplay was to simulate production workloads (with realistic messages-per-second rate) in dev environments.

 ## Build